bcbradford/PyAssistant/README.md

 # PyAssistant

 **Version:** 0.1

 **Author:** Brent Bradford

 ## Note

-This application uses pretrained hugging face models which are downloaded and stored locally on your machine.
+This application uses pretrained hugging face models that are downloaded and stored locally on your machine.
 Please ensure you have sufficient disk space and VRAM to download and initialize these models.
 Refer to the model's documentation for more detailed information on model requirements and licenses.